 Even though a hot spot can be treated quickly with the help of a doctor of veterinary medicine (DVM) and some TLC at home, prevention is still the best medicine.
 You can help prevent hot spots on dogs in several ways.

-If underlying conditions aren’t managed, it’s very likely that your pup will struggle with recurrent hot spots.
-If you’re not sure what’s causing the initial skin inflammation, talk to your vet.
+If your dog's overall health isn’t managed, it’s very likely that your pup will struggle with recurrent hot spots.
+If you’re not sure what’s causing the initial skin issue, talk to your vet.
 There are many tests, including allergy tests, that can help determine the source of your dog’s itchy skin.

 Tip: Many dogs scratch at their ears if they have an ear infection.
 Hot spots can develop from repetitive scratching.